WadevaIsouke/Azibuy/README.md

 - 👋 Hi, I’m @Azibuy
-- 👀 I’m interested in things
+- 👀 I’m interested in Systems
 - 🌱 I’m currently learning engineering
-- 💞️ I’m looking to collaborate on humans
+- 💞️ I’m looking to collaborate on robotic
-- 📫 How to reach me ???
+- 📫 How to reach me (You Know)

 <!---
 Azibuy/Azibuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.